metamn/react/content/blog/on-design-systems-2/index.md

 ## Tools and processes

-The systematic approach brought by design systems left untouched the tools and processes used in creating digital assets.
+The systematic approach brought by design systems left untouched the tools and the workflow.

-A typical workflow is the same today as it was before design systems.
+They are the same today as they were before design systems.

 Designers use visual, non-programmable tools like Figma, Sketch, Adobe Illustrator etc. to create the layers of a design system.